-- 2.1 Recruitment to the Risk and Insurance team following the recent round of recruitment to the Finance and Commercial Services department a number of appointments have been made that will be the focus for taking forward the Council's risk management arrangements: - Tariq Mansour has been appointed Head of Financial Governance, Internal Audit, Counter Fraud, Risk and Insurance - he started work with the Council on Friday 3 February 2023; - Naren Lathigra has been with the council as Risk and Insurance manager since December 2021 on an interim basis and will continue on this basis during 2023. - Steven Lee will join the team in May as a Risk and Insurance Officer. - 2.2 The team will review current arrangements and work with key stakeholders to move the risk management arrangements forward in line with the plans outlined in the risk management strategy or revisions as they see fit.
+- 2.1 Recruitment to the Risk and Insurance team following the recent round of recruitment to the Finance and Commercial Services department several appointments have been made that will be the focus for taking forward the Council's risk management arrangements: - Tariq Mansour has been appointed Head of Financial Governance, Internal Audit, Counter Fraud, Risk, and Insurance - he started work with the Council on Friday 3 February 2023. - Naren Lathigra has been with the council as Risk and Insurance manager since December 2021 on an interim basis and will be replaced by a permanent employee in Q2 2023. - Risk and Insurance Officer: Currently vacant, recruitment is underway to fill the position by Q3. - 2.2 The team is reviewing current arrangements and work with key stakeholders to move the risk management arrangements forward in line with the plans outlined in the risk management strategy or revisions as they see fit.
+Refer to point 2.7 and 2.8.